 Attend the virtual MSR Retreat, mid-June 2023

-Attend the virtual MSR two-day Research Consortium mid-July 2023
+Attend the hybrid MSR Research Consortium Thursday August 3, 2023

 Attend the Academy of Management in-person or virtually August 4-8, 2023.
 We encourage you to attend as many MSR Professional Development Workshop programs and MSR scholarly program sessions as you can.
 You are required to attend the MSR business meeting, and encouraged to attend the MSR Social right afterwards.